algolia/api-clients-automation/website/docs/contributing/testing/common-test-suite.md

 Clients tests also uses mock servers to test the client behavior, you can find the mock server in the `scripts/cts/testServer` folder.
 There are currently 3 servers:
-- `gzip` that asserts that the client can send and receive gzip compressed data
+- `gzip` that asserts that the client can send and receive gzip compressed data.
-- `timeout` that asserts that the client retries the request when the server takes too long to respond
+- `timeout` that asserts that the client retries the request when the server takes too long to respond.
 - `algolia mock` that mimics the behavior of the Algolia engine for `replaceAllObjects`.

 The servers are started everytime you run `apic cts run`, but you can also start them manually by running `apic cts server`.